nikasimovich/arts22/_agendas/week-10.md

 ### Homework
 - Reading [Exclusive Design](https://exclusive-design.vasilis.nl/).
 Jason is the discussion leader, everyone else writes a comment or question on the [doc](https://paper.dropbox.com/doc/Penn-Art-of-Web-S22-Reading-Reflections--BbJ6T5rVvfWn94KhpzZhFNXUAQ-1UUZlQIbgmKjouZ5Tl2TE)
 - Refine your idea for Building on an Interface.
 In Figma, create a userflow or list of all the necessary pages needed to complete your feature.
-Create a lo-fidelity wireframe at a mobile screen size that highlights this action.
+We will look at the shared Figma document in class.

 ---